Cobase/cobase-pro/README.md

 Cobase
 ======

-This repository deals with the Scala version of Cobase, open source social media portal for corporations and small companies.
-Cobase is open source alternative to Yammer.
+This repository deals with the Scala version of Cobase, an open source social media portal for corporations and small companies and alternative to Yammer.

 ## Issues and Wiki